10up/wpsnapshots/README.md

 * __During a pull, MySQL is timing or erroring out while replacing the database.__

   If you are pulling a massive database, there are all sorts of memory and MySQL optimization issues you can encounter.
 Try running WP Snapshots as root (`--db_user=root`) so it can attempt to tweak settings for the large import.

-## Windows

-Someone with Windows needs to figure this out :)